RESTING SAFE Toolkit

 Drawing on our national phone survey with houseless community representatives, in-person interviews, focus groups, and personal experience, we are creating a web- and paper-based "RESTING SAFE Toolkit".

 Our Baltimore-based team is currently developing protocols for communities to find out more about air pollution in their area, by collecting spider webs.
+In coming months, our goal is to also begin developing soil testing and mitigation protocols.

 See below for Toolkit Elements.